Oops!! File not found.

 The most important thing is: Know how things work.

 I will not discuss the guys who use SET to grab Facebook credentials.
-I know a lot of "hackers" who can dump entire databases, but they don't even know how a SELECT or CREATE TABLE statement works or guys who can take down a server, but they don't even know what an ICMP type 8 is.
+I know a lot of "hackers" who can dump entire databases, but they don't even know how a SELECT or CREATE TABLE statement works, or guys who can take down a server, but they don't even know what an ICMP type 8 is.
 I felt sick writing this last sentence…

 So, don't be big-headed.
 Just executing tools does not make you a hacker/pentester.
 Correctly start your studies.

-Don't be a simple stupid script kiddie.
+Don't be a simple stupid script, kiddie.
 These guys are jokes in the security world.
 Do you wanna be like these guys?
 I don't think so.

-Some books and links to start (I put them in the order that I think is the best way to learn, feel free to choose the best way for you):
+Here are some books and links to start (I put them in the order that I think is the best way to learn, feel free to choose the best way for you):

 https://en.wikipedia.org/wiki/Modern_Operating_Systems